Permutation twisted cohomology, remixed: Introduction

 \subsection{Organization}

 The paper is organized as follows.
-Section 1 covers some quick preliminaries regarding $p$-permutation modules, modular fixed points/Brauer quotients, and endotrivial complexes.
-Section 2 further reviews Borel-Smith functions.
-Section 3 covers chain complexes of free modules over the orbit category and effective endotrivials, and proves some technical lemmas.
-Section 4 constructs the local quasi-isomorphisms $\iota^H_C$ and the open cover $\{U(H)\}$ of the Balmer spectrum.
-Section 5 constructs the twisted cohomology ring.
-Section 6 proves injectivity of the comparison map and corollaries, generalizing the results of Balmer-Gallauer in the noetherian setting, and discusses noetherianity.
+Section 1 reviews tensor-triangular geometry, $p$-permutation modules and modular fixed points.
+Section 2 reviews endotrivial complexes and Borel-Smith functions.
+Section 3 covers chain complexes of free modules over the orbit category, effective endotrivials, and proves some technical results.
+Section 4 constructs the forerunners $\iota^H_C$ and the open cover $\{U(H)\}$ of the Balmer spectrum $\Spc(\catK(G))$.
+Section 5 constructs the twisted cohomology ring $\tH(G)$ and proves compatibilities.
+Section 6 proves injectivity of the comparison map and corollaries.
+Finally, Section 7 proves Noetherianity of twisted cohomology for certain cases.